Sch3lp/when-git-breaks/README.md

         added artists

-Our boss reads our commit history and was yelling that our repository isn't meant to host artist information, _we only do lyrics and we do it good god dammit!_.
+Our boss reads our commit history and was yelling that our repository isn't meant to host artist information, _we only do lyrics and we do it good, god damn it!_.

 We could delete our `artists.md` and commit that, but it would make more sense to add more semantics to this event and `git revert` the commit that added the `artists.md` file.